Meet Our Team

 Epilepsy Training for Parents

-A large percentage of our parents have children that suffer with epilepsy, either from birth or recently.
-We contacted Epilepsy Cymru to arrange a workshop for the parents to attend.
-The workshop was consisted of explaining what epilepsy was, how to manage it and ways of controlling it, what to do when the child had a seizure, medications available along with different diets that have helped control it.
-This was very helpful to the parents as they learned more about the condition and reasons as to why their child was suffering with it.
-They also sat and discussed between themselves what they have experienced with their own child and how they deal with the situation on a daily basis.
+A large percentage of our parents have children with epilepsy.
+This workshop runs yearly and is run by an Epilepsy Specialist nurse.
+The workshop explains what epilepsy is, how to manage it and ways of controlling it, what to do when the child had a seizure, medications available and different diets that can help control it.
+Parents are able to learn more about the condition and ask questions about their own children.
+There is also the opportunity for parents to get together and discuss their own experiences of having a child with epilepsy and how they deal with the situation on a daily basis.